greenboxal/doggohub/doc/development/shared_files.md

 # Shared files

-Historically, GitLab has been storing shared files in many different
+Historically, DoggoHub has been storing shared files in many different
 directories: `public/uploads`, `builds`, `tmp/repositories`, `tmp/rebase` (EE),
-etc. Having so many shared directories makes it difficult to deploy GitLab on shared storage (e.g. NFS).
-Working towards GitLab 9.0 we are consolidating these different directories under the `shared` directory.
+etc. Having so many shared directories makes it difficult to deploy DoggoHub on shared storage (e.g. NFS).
+Working towards DoggoHub 9.0 we are consolidating these different directories under the `shared` directory.

-This means that if GitLab will start storing puppies in some future version then we should put them in `shared/puppies`.
+This means that if DoggoHub will start storing puppies in some future version then we should put them in `shared/puppies`.
 Temporary puppy files should be stored in `shared/tmp`.

-In the GitLab application code you can get the full path to the `shared` directory with `Gitlab.config.shared.path`.
+In the DoggoHub application code you can get the full path to the `shared` directory with `Gitlab.config.shared.path`.

 ## What is not a 'shared file'